RosaeNLG/powerbidemo/CONTRIBUTING.md

 ## License

-RosaeNLG Power BI plugin is released under MIT license.
-**New code must be release under MIT.**
+The Power BI RosaeNLG plugin project uses the Apache-2.0 license.
+It is based on the CircleCard sample code, which is licensed under the MIT license.
+A copy of each license can be found in the LICENSE file. **New code must be release under Apache 2.0.**

 Documentation is under [Creative Commons Attribution 4.0 International](https://spdx.org/licenses/CC-BY-4.0.html).